lexma1412/lexma1412.github.io/_posts/2024-07-18-CanNetWorkManagement.md

 Therefore, in passive mode, Normal Operation State/Ready Sleep State has no action (no need to send NM message).

 ## State change notification
 All changes of the AUTOSAR CanNm states shall be notified to the upper layer by calling callback function **Nm_StateChangeNotification** if parameter **CanNmStateChangeIndEnabled** is enabled.
+This way is optional.<br/>
+As mentioned above, main approach for each enter mode can notified via callback ComM_Nm_NetworkMode, ComM_Nm_BusSleepMode and ComM_Nm_PrepareBusSleepMode.

 ## Tranmission NM
 The tranmission NM message only possible if Passive Mode is disable (CanNmPassiveModeEnabled = False).
 For how to tranmission, refer User data configuration and Com User data configuration.